Spark-Vteam/Technical-Studies/README.md

 # VTeam

-This is the main repo for a course project in Blekinge Technical Institutes Virtual Team Course.
+This is a collection of technical studies Blekinge Technical Institutes Virtual Team Course.